F-I-D-O/Manuals/manuals/Linux/Bash Manual.md

 ```

 ## Multiline string literals
 There is no dedicated syntax for multiline string literals.
-However, we can use the *here document* syntax:
+However, we can use the [here document (HEREDOC)](https://en.wikipedia.org/wiki/Here_document) syntax:
 ```bash
 <target> << <delimiter> <content>
 <delimiter>